stephen-francis/mbta-v2/README.md

-#mbta-v2
-mbta-v2 provides a wrapper for the MBTA-realtime API.
-The available 0.1 version should be considered an alpha version.
-That said, MBTAClient can perform all requests available via the MBTA-realtime API.

 # mbta-v2

 mbta-v2 is a wrapper for the MBTA-realtime API, v2.
 It can perform all requests documented in the MBTA's API, from arrival predictions to alerts.